dylan-lang/binary-data/documentation/source/usage.rst

 as a *translated frame* while frames without a matching Dylan type are known as *untranslated frames* (:class:`<untranslated-frame>`).

 The appropriate classes and accessor functions are not written directly for container frames.
-Rather, they are created by invocation of the ``define binary-data`` macro.
+Rather, they are created by invocation of the macro :macro:`define binary-data`.
 This serves two purposes: it allows a more compact representation, eliminating the need to write boilerplate code over and over again, and it hides implementation details from the user of the DSL.

 Frame Types
 ===========